Emergency Medicine Residency | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Pronouns: she/her/hers

-Dr. Ortego helped build the Emergency Medicine Residency at NYU Grossman Long Island School of Medicine since joining the faculty in 2021.
-Her areas of professional interest include graduate medical education, curriculum development, and faculty development.
-Outside of the hospital, she loves spending time with her family and enjoys traveling to interesting places, hiking, and exploring the great outdoors.
+Dr. Ortego graduated from the NYU/Bellevue Emergency Medicine Residency in 2018 where she served as chief resident.
+While in residency, Dr. Ortego developed a passion for medical education and mentorship.
+In 2021, she joined the faculty at NYU Grossman Long Island School of Medicine to help build the new Emergency Medicine Residency Program.
+Her areas of professional interest include graduate medical education, curriculum development, mentorship, and faculty development.
+Outside of the hospital, she loves spending time with her family of five and enjoys traveling to interesting places, hiking, and exploring the great outdoors.

 Sanjay Mohan, MD